murinicanor/entropybroker/readme.txt

 The main entropy broker process listens by default on port 55225 (TCP).

 On systems with a spare sound-card, start server_audio.
+This requires a functioning ALSA audio sub-system.
+Look in /proc/asound/devices for the parameters.
+For example:
+	mauer:/usr/local/entropybroker/var/log# cat /proc/asound/devices
+	  1:        : sequencer
+	  2: [ 0- 1]: digital audio playback
+	  3: [ 0- 0]: digital audio playback
+	  4: [ 0- 0]: digital audio capture
+	  5: [ 0- 2]: hardware dependent
+	  6: [ 0]   : control
+	  7: [ 1- 3]: digital audio playback
+	  8: [ 1- 0]: hardware dependent
+	  9: [ 1]   : control
+	 10: [ 2- 0]: digital audio capture
+	 11: [ 2]   : control
+	 33:        : timer
+In this example there are 3 audio cards (0, 1 and 2, see first column between [ and ]).
+If we want to take the audio from card 2 (see line 10) it would look like this: eb_server_audio -d hw:2,0 -s -i broker -X

 On systems with a spare tv-card/webcam, start server_v4l.
+E.g.:
+eb_server_v4l -i broker -d /dev/video0 -s -X password.txt

 On systems that are mostly idle, start server_timers.
-Check http://vanheusden.com/te/#bps to see some expected bitrates.
+Check http://vanheusden.com/te/#bps to see some expected bitrates. eb_server_timers -i broker -s -X password.txt

 On systems with an random generator connected to e.g. a serial port, or with a rng in the motherboard chipset, use server_stream to feed its data to entropy_broker.
+For example a rng in the system would be used like this: eb_server_stream -i entropy_broker -d /dev/hwrng -s -X password.txt

 On systems with an EntropyKey (http://www.entropykey.co.uk/) or EGD, start server_egd. server_egd requires a read-interval and how many bytes to read in that interval.
 You can test with test_egd_speed how many bytes your EGD service can produce in an interval.
+E.g.: eb_server_egd -i broker -d /tmp/egd.socket.ekey -a 1024 -b 5 -X password.txt This would require the following:
+	EGDUnixSocket "/tmp/egd.socket.ekey
+in the entropy-key daemons configuration (which is /etc/entropykey/ekeyd.conf on Debian systems).

 On systems with a RNG in the chipset that automatically gets send to the linux kernel entropy buffer, use server_linux_kernel.